 The Displaced Homemaker Program (DHP) encourages coordination of DHP services between programs and agencies serving DHP through the development of working partnerships for provision of information, referral and co-enrollment.

-DHP is encouraged to develop cooperative service strategies that make use of co-enrollment with other WIA Title IB programs (such as Job Corps), The Minnesota Family Investment Program (MFIP), Dislocated Worker (DW) services (which include DHP) and other WIA and non-WIA funded programs.
+DHP is encouraged to develop cooperative service strategies that make use of co-enrollment with other WIOA Title IB programs (such as Job Corps), the Minnesota Family Investment Program (MFIP), Dislocated Worker (DW) services (which include DHP) and other WIOA and non-WIOA funded programs.

 Each case is handled individually and based on their eligibility and circumstances.
 The employment plan will be reviewed and will be consistent and fair for ALL clients.

 Program providers are to ensure that all DHP activities conform to the State regulations/guidelines and any subsequent State issued policy.